Tuesday, August 7, 2012

 through a speeding window along sand thick with oily tread.

-These people never see the opal moon touch the tides,
+Doubt these people ever see the opal moon touch the tides.

 When these people finally collapse,